-The exclamation point within an equi-lateral triangle is intended to alert the user to the presence of important operating and maintenance (Servicing) instructions in the literature ac-companying the product.
+The exclamation point within an equilateral triangle is intended to alert the user to the presence of important operating and maintenance (Servicing) instructions in the literature ac-companying the product.

 - Read this information - Keep these instructions. - Heed all warnings. - Follow all instructions. - Do not use this apparatus near water - Clean only with dry cloth. - Do not block any ventilation openings.
-Install in accordance with the manufacturer's instructions. - Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - Do not defeat the safety purpose of the polarized or grounding type plug.
-A polarized plug has two blades with one wider than other.
+Install in accordance with the manufacturer's instructions. - Do not install near any heat sources such as radiators, heat registers, or other apparatus (including amplifiers) that produce heat. - Do not defeat the safety purpose of the polarized or grounding type plug.
+A polarized plug has two blades, one blade being wider than the other.
 A grounding type plug has two blades and a third grounding prong.
 The wide blade or the third prong is provided for your safety.
 If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles and the point where they exit from the apparatus. - Only use attachments/accessories specified by the manufacturer - Unplug this apparatus during lightning storms or when unused for long periods of time. - Refer all servicing to qualified service personnel.
-Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped.
+Servicing is required when the apparatus has been damaged in any way (ie. liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped).

-TO REDUCE THE RISK OF FIRE OR ELECTRIC - SHOCK, DO NOT EXPOSE THIS APPARATUS TO RAIN OR MOSITURE"
+TO REDUCE THE RISK OF FIRE OR ELECTRIC SHOCK, DO NOT EXPOSE THIS APPARATUS TO RAIN OR MOISTURE.

-DO NOT EXPOSE THIS EQUIPMENT TO DRIPPING OR SPLASHING AND ENSURE THAT NO OBJECTS FILLED WITH LIQUIDS, SUCH AS VASES, ARE PLACED ON THE EQUIPMENT"
+DO NOT EXPOSE THIS EQUIPMENT TO DRIPPING OR SPLASHING AND ENSURE THAT NO OBJECTS FILLED WITH LIQUIDS ARE PLACED ON THE EQUIPMENT.

-TO COMPLETELY DISCONNECT THIS EQUIPMENT FROM THE AC MAINS, DISCONNECT THE POWER SUPPLY CORD PLUG FROM THE AC RECEPTACLE"
+TO COMPLETELY DISCONNECT THIS EQUIPMENT FROM THE AC MAINS, DISCONNECT THE PLUG FROM THE DUAL POWER SUPPLIES AC RECEPTACLE.

-THE MAINS PLUG OF THE POWER SUPPLY CORD SHALL REMAIN READILY OPERABLE"
+THE MAINS PLUG OF THE POWER SUPPLY CORD SHALL REMAIN READILY OPERABLE.